auth0/docs/articles/api-auth/intro.md

 ### Single Sign On (SSO)

 Initiating an SSO session must now happen __only__ from an Auth0-hosted page and not from applications.
-This means that for SSO to work, you must be using [Universal Login](/hosted-pages/login).
+This means that for SSO to work, you must be using <dfn data-key="universal-login">Universal Login</dfn>.
 Users must be redirected to the login page and then redirected to your application once authentication is complete.

 ::: note
 Support for SSO from applications is planned for a future release.